 One of the biggest gatherings of francophone youth in Canada (1000 people)!
 Not only do the games allow you to express your talents in three disciplines (Arts, Leadership and Sports), they will also allow you to participate in activities that emphasize cultural pride, self-confidence and leadership skills in the context of healthy competition.

-WHAT ARE THE FRENCH CANADIAN GAMES (JEUXFC) ?
+WHAT ARE THE CANADIAN FRANCOPHONE GAMES (JEUXFC) ?

-The French Canadian Games are one of the largest francophone youth gatherings in Canada (over 1000 people).
+The Canadian Francophone Games are one of the largest francophone youth gatherings in Canada (over 1000 people).
 The 2020 edition will be taking place in July 2020 in Victoria, British Columbia.